Better late than never, welcome to my summary of the products and brands that caught my eye last year.

 The introduction of No.G pies and quiches was an absolute revelation for me last year.
 Their range continues to grow, but my favourites still have to be the Chicken and Leek pie as well as their Quiche Lorraine!
 You can read my full review here.

 My only concern with the brand is that it’s not stocked widely enough, but already this year they’ve announced that they’re now stocked in Morrisons so hopefully this growth will continue.

 Best Stocked Supermarket

 Sainsburys and ASDA have both been past winners of this category, but I have to say that I’ve been impressed with the increased stock in all supermarkets over the past year, so I wouldn’t want to single anyone out.
 I just hope this continues for 2016!

 Best Takeaway Option

-So there we have it, that’s my round-up of my second year as a coeliac.
+So there we have it, that’s my round-up of my third year as a coeliac.
 Congratulations to all of the winners!! 🙂

 I’d love to hear from you if you agree or disagree with any of my selections – please leave a comment below.

-In the meantime, thanks for continuing to share my coeliac journey with me and here’s to an amazing 2015!!
+In the meantime, thanks for continuing to share my coeliac journey with me and here’s to an eventful 2016!!